akruszewski/gibl/manuscript/chapter2.md

 2
 ```

-To explain what happened here, note how we define `my-cons` to return another procedure that accepts a parameter, and then based on that parameter we either return the first parameter to `my-cons` or the second one.
+Note how we define `my-cons` to return another procedure that accepts a parameter, and then based on that parameter we either return the first parameter to `my-cons` or the second one.

-If we try to use the substitution method, we can note that `(my-cons 10 20)` evaluates to `(lambda (z) (if (= z 1) 10 20))`.
+Using the substitution method, `(my-cons 10 20)` evaluates to `(lambda (z) (if (= z 1) 10 20))`.
 So our procedure "captures" data in a sense.
 Then, when we call `my-car` or `my-cdr` on this procedure, we just pass 1 or 2 to get the first or the second value respectively.

 ### 2.4.9.
 General higher-order procedures